Integrating parents with limited English into the community

 - Provides supportive EAL resources and guidance for home, supporting class topics

-- Establishes a direct translated communication channel, with texts/emails
+- Establishes a communication channel with image-based emails

 - Builds a culture of collaboration and integration.